Brown Commencement Traditions

 The parade is led by the chief marshal, a member of the 50-year reunion class, and by the chief and assistant chief of staff.
 They are followed by the color guard and alumni aides and marshals from various reunion classes.
 The men traditionally dress in top hats and tails, while women wear academic robes.
 The faculty, thousands of alumni, the graduating class, present and emeriti members of the Brown Corporation, invited guests, and the presidential party round out the mile-long procession.

 The procession marches from the campus through the Van Wickle Gates, which swing open only twice a year: inward to admit the entering class at Opening Convocation in the fall and outward on Commencement Day to discharge the degree candidates.
 The senior class continues down the hill to the grounds of the Meeting House, at one point halting to form an inversion that allows each marcher to pass by the others, to mutual applause.
-The MD and graduate degree candidates report to their respective Commencement sites in the First Unitarian Church and on Lincoln Field.
+The MD and graduate degree candidates report to their respective Commencement sites in the First Unitarian Church and on Simmons Quadrangle.

 Prominent among the marchers are members of the Brown Corporation, the University's governing body, consisting of 12 fellows and 42 trustees.
 They can be identified by their large, floppy "trencher" hats, which were approved for use by the Brown Corporation in 1912 to provide a distinctive alternative to the traditional academic cap.
 Other colleges and universities have subsequently adopted the style.
 Robes, designed and adopted in 1968, are of the University's colors: seal brown and cardinal red, with black velvet trim.